 Wild yam is the common name for Dioscorea villosa, a perennial flowering plant that originates from eastern North America.
-It is a hardy plant to zone 6 and grows abundantly in a wide variety of soil types, including sand, loam and clay.
+It is a hardy plant to zone 6 and grows abundantly in a wide variety of soil types, including sand, loam, and clay.
 Wild yam is also highly tolerant of soil pH, from acidic to alkaline.
 It requires at least partial sun and prefers moist soil.
-The most likely places to find wild yam include the borders of bogs, marshes and swamps.
+The most likely places to find wild yam include the borders of bogs, marshes, and swamps.

 Wild yam is a tuberous climbing vine that can reach a length of almost 10 feet.
 The flowers typically bloom in early fall, depending on the latitude.
 This species is dioecious, meaning that each individual plant only grows flowers of one sex.
 Wild yam therefore requires plants of both sexes to produce seed.

 The primary commercial use of wild yam is in health supplements.
-The roots and bulbs are the most important part of the plant, which are harvested in the fall before the plant goes dormant.
+The roots and bulbs are the most important parts of the plant, which are harvested in the fall before the plant goes dormant.
 The roots are typically dried and ground into powder, which is used to prepare an extract.
 The most active part of this extract is diosgenin, which is chemically classified as a steroidal saponin.
 Diosgenin can be used directly as a health supplement, but it can also serve as a precursor for steroid hormones like dehydroepiandrosterone (DHEA) and estrogen.

 Diosgenin appears to exhibit some estrogen-like activity, meaning that it may serve as a natural alternative to estrogen.
 Most uses of wild yam therefore deal with the female reproductive system.

 The management of menopause support is one of the most common uses of wild yam extract.
-Additional applications include the support of bone health, healthy cholesterol level management and stress management.
+Additional applications include the support of bone health, healthy cholesterol level management, and stress management.

 Some studies show that wild yam extract may support neuroimmunological function, which can help manage stress.